nexpy/nxrefine/_sources/experiment.rst.txt

     These files contain scan parameters, such as the goniometer angles, for one or more sample rotations, and are initialized by a NeXpy GUI dialog.

+**scripts**
+    The ``scripts`` sub-directory is not used directly by NXRefine, but is created by the ``New Experiment`` dialog described below.
+It is designed to store macros for use during an experiment.

 **sample**
     The ``sample`` sub-directories are typically named after a common